 FRONT WHEEL SWAP

 When I trade my 1100 and tested my 1st 1200, I noticed at once a great loss in agility, due to 1200´s 17 inch front wheel.
 Even dropping the yokes 1 cm (sliding fork tubes in the yokes up) I couldn't get the same feeling that with the 16 inch front wheel.
-Even today, testing my friends Edu and Mingo`s 1986 models, the 16" front tyre gets a fantastic light handling, with a super flickability on tight roads.
+Even today, riding my own 1986 model, the 16" front tyre gets a fantastic light handling, with a superb flickability on tight roads.

 The 1200 front rim is a 3", not a normal 3,5", I fitted a 120/60/17 instead of the original 120/70/17 with very bad results: not only the bike dropped in thigh bends but there were not confidence at all at the front wheel when braking, and with much faster front tyre wear.
 My friend Richard, FJ & tyre service owner, recommends 110/70/17 front tyre, recommended fitment for a 3" rim.

 Anyway the best solution is to install a front wheel from a FZR 1000 Genesis, 87-88 model.
 It is 3,5" wide and it is a bolt on item, and the 120 tyre fits better, without deforming its carcass.
 The difference in front feeling is awesome!.
 More stability when braking and much more feeling and confidence at the front wheel in all kinds of riding.